How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 The Loan Estimate and Closing Disclosure include:

-- Closing costs: These include one-time costs you pay at closing, like fees for the appraisal, escrow, title, prepaid taxes, and more
+• Closing costs: One-time costs you pay at closing, such as fees for the appraisal, escrow, title, prepaid taxes, and more

 Note that while your Loan Estimate will probably not be 100% accurate, it shouldn’t drastically differ from the numbers on the Closing Disclosure.
 Make sure to compare these two documents carefully to look for discrepancies.